Guruve Exhibition

 We also exhibited sculptures by some of the most famous names in Shona Sculpture on behalf of third party sellers:

-Hopleys is a family-run nursery with a 5-acre planted garden.
-They have an excellent reputation in the plants world, having exhibited at RHS Chelsea Flower Show for many years.
-We will be transforming the wonderful gardens at Hopleys into a sculpture garden for our annual art exhibition.
+Hopleys was a family-run nursery with a 5-acre planted garden, now closed (sadly).
+They had an excellent reputation in the plants world, having exhibited at RHS Chelsea Flower Show for many years.
+We transformed the wonderful gardens at Hopleys into a sculpture garden for our annual art exhibitions.

 Much Hadham is one of the prettiest villages in Hertfordshire.
 About a mile away is Perry Green, where Henry Moore lived and worked and where the Henry Moore Foundation is now based.
-Why not include a visit, and make your day out a ‘sculpture day’?
+Why not visit us for a viewing and then go on to the Henry Moore Foundation, and make your day out a ‘sculpture day’?

 (Please note you may need to make an appointment to visit the HMF.)